TheProfessor01/TheProfessor01/README.md

 • Currently completing an M.S. in Artificial Intelligence at the University of the Cumberlands

-• Interested in analytics roles in education, finance, healthcare, and operations
+• Building analytics skills and projects with interests in education, finance, healthcare, and operations.

 📫 Contact: SeanMartinHarvey@gmail.com